Sarah Palin v. New York Times: Judge to dismiss former governor’s libel claim in rare case

+But since the decision is likely to be appealed — a path that could result in rulings upending longstanding legal protections for journalists who write about public figures — Rakoff said he wanted future courts to have both his decision and the jury’s to consider.

-Rakoff did not spare the Times criticism for its error, a sentence in the opinion-section piece that inaccurately suggested a link between rhetoric from her political action committee and a 2011 mass shooting.
+Rakoff did not spare the Times criticism for its error, a sentence within a larger essay that inaccurately suggested a link between rhetoric from her political action committee and a 2011 mass shooting in Tucson.

 “This is an example of very unfortunate editorializing on the part of the Times,” he said, adding he was “not at all happy to make this decision” in its favor.

-However, he told the parties gathered in his federal courtroom in Manhattan, “my job is to apply the law. ...
-The law sets a very high standard for actual malice, and in this case the court finds that that standard has not been met.”
+However, he told the parties gathered in his federal courtroom in Manhattan, “the law sets a very high standard for actual malice, and in this case the court finds that that standard has not been met.”

+While Palin’s attorneys argued that the paper’s then-editorial page editor James Bennet had acted recklessly in publishing assertions he should have known were false, a Times lawyer described a frantic, deadline editing session that resulted in “a mess-up... a goof” that he regretted immediately and corrected as quickly as possible.

-The case — the first libel lawsuit to go to trial against the Times in the U.S. in nearly two decades — has been closely watched for its First Amendment implications.
-Two conservative Supreme Court justices have signaled an openness to reassess a landmark 1964 ruling that has set the current high bar for prominent people pursuing libel claims.
+The case — the first libel lawsuit against the Times to go to trial against in the U.S. in nearly two decades — has been closely watched for its First Amendment implications.
+Two conservative Supreme Court justices have signaled an openness to reassess a landmark 1964 ruling that set a high bar for prominent people pursuing libel claims.

-Rakoff said the case will likely go to a court of appeals, which will “have the benefit" of his ruling on the legal underpinnings of the case, and the jury’s verdict.
+Rakoff said he was letting the jury continue its deliberations so that if it returns a decision in Palin’s favor, the appeals court wouldn’t necessarily have to send it back for a new trial but rather reinstate the jury’s verdict.

+Legal experts called Rakoff’s ruling a highly unusual outcome in a highly unusual case.

 This breaking story, first published at 3:31 p.m., will continue to be updated.